1981 NBL Finals

 The 1981 NBL Finals was the postseason tournament of the National Basketball League's 1981 season, which began in February.
 The finals began on 27 June.
 The tournament concluded with the Launceston Casino City defeating the Nunawading Spectres in the NBL Grand Final on 28 June.

 Format

-The NBL finals series in 1981 consisted of two semi-final games, and one championship-deciding grand final.
+The NBL finals series in 1981 consisted of two semifinal games, and one championship-deciding grand final.
 The finals were contested between the top four teams of the regular season, with the finals weekend hosted at the neutral Apollo Entertainment Centre in Adelaide.